Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | Phone: 1 (877) 788-7229 | Website | Hours: 7 am – 6 pm daily | Entrance: voluntary donations

-The Amitabha Stupa and Peace Park is an outdoor area whose purpose is to provide a tranquil place for people to meditate, pray, or just sit in peace.
+The Amitabha Stupa and Peace Park is an outdoor area that provides a tranquil hideaway for people to meditate, pray, and sit in peace.

-Stupas are one of the earliest types of sacred structures whose origins date back to the time of Buddha over 2,500 years ago.
-They are considered to hold the presence of buddha and offer a place of enlightenment and spiritual significance for people of all religions.
+Stupas are one of the earliest types of sacred structures with origins dating back to the time of Buddha over 2,500 years ago.
+They are considered to hold the presence of Buddha and offer a place of enlightenment and spiritual significance for people of all religions.

 Sedona’s Amitabha Stupa is one of the few in the West.